How to Improve Your Website: 8 Tips for Better Design

 Wondering how to build a website?
 It’s absolutely crucial to consider how it looks on a mobile device.

 Check it out on a mobile device, in multiple browsers, to see how it looks.
-A simple design is especially crucial when it comes to displaying well on a phone.
+A simple design is especially crucial when displaying well on the phone.

-Potential customers might respond better to one ad over another.
-Maybe it’s the colors, maybe it’s the ad copy.
+Potential customers might respond better to one ad than another.
+Maybe it’s the colors; maybe it’s the ad copy.

 Running tests early on, before you make elements a permanent part of your site, can help save you money.

-If a certain ad is offputting and you’re getting low returns, try replacing it.
-A/B testing can save your site before you even truly launch!
+If a particular ad is offputting and you’re getting low returns, try replacing it.
+A/B testing can save your site before you even indeed launch!

 Different colors evoke different emotions.
 For instance, consider all the cultural baggage that comes along with the color red.